diablodale/apollo-automation-docs/docs/products/air1/setup/sensor-definitions.md

 **SEN55 Humidity Offset**

-* Allows you to adjust the humidity readings for calibration purposes.
+* Allows you to calibrate the SEN55 humidity by adjusting the offset in percentages.
+Please refer to our [calibration guide](https://wiki.apolloautomation.com/products/general/temp-hum-calibration/).

 **SEN55 Temperature Offset**

-* Lets you calibrate the temperature sensor by adjusting the offset in degrees Celsius.
+* Allows you to calibrate the SEN55 temperature by adjusting the offset in degrees Celsius.
+Please refer to our [calibration guide](https://wiki.apolloautomation.com/products/general/temp-hum-calibration/).

-#### Diagnostic:
+### Diagnostic

 **ESP Temperature**